A topic from the subject of Crystallization in Chemistry.

 Impact of Temperature on Crystallization

-Crystallization is the process by which solid crystals form from a liquid solution or gas.
-This process is driven by the decrease in free energy that occurs when the molecules in the solution or gas arrange themselves into a more ordered crystalline structure.
+Crystallization is the process by which a solid forms from a liquid or gas.
+This process is driven by a decrease in the Gibbs free energy of the system as molecules transition from a disordered state (liquid or gas) to a highly ordered crystalline structure.
+The driving force is the minimization of the system's overall energy.

 Impact of Temperature on Crystallization Experiment